a1928375/Expressions-statements-code-blocks-and-methods/README.md

             * shouldWakeUp (true, 8); → should return false, since it's not before 8.
             * shouldWakeUp (true, -1); → should return false since the hourOfDay parameter needs to be in a range 0-23.

-      (3)

-            TIP: Use the if else statement with multiple conditions.
+      (3) TIP: Use the if else statement with multiple conditions.
-            NOTE: The shouldWakeUp method  needs to be defined as public static like we have been doing so far in the course.

 5. LeapYearCalculator